roddunne/firestick-mandelbrot/README.md

 ##### Horrendous Performance

 The FireStick is almost a hundred times slower than an Android emulator running on a 3.3GHz Intel i5.
-All of the time is being spent in the basic calculation loops, i.e floating point unit performance.
+All of the time is being spent in the basic calculation loops, i.e. floating point unit performance.

 The application uses only one worker thread, whereas the FireStick 2 has four cores that could be used.
 Note the MT8173 has mismatched cores, so two are faster.